Multi-variate correlation and mixtures of product measures: Introduction

 so that \begin{itemize} \item[(a)] $m\leq c\cdot \exp(c\cdot \TC(\mu))$, \item[(b)] $p_1 < \eps$, and \item[(c)] the measure $\mu_j$ satisfies T$(\k n,r)$ for each $j=2,3,\dots,m$. \end{itemize} The same conclusion holds with DTC in place of TC, except the dependence of $c$ and $\kappa$ on $\eps$ and $r$ may be different. \end{thm}

 The switch from TC to DTC is an essential idea in the proof of Theorem~\ref{thm:from-WP} in~\cite{Aus--WP}.
-DTC exhibits a `decrement' under a certain splitting operation on measures, and this phenomenon is key to the proof of Theorem~\ref{thm:from-WP}.
+DTC exhibits a `decrement' under a certain splitting operation on measures, and this phenomenon is central to the proof of Theorem~\ref{thm:from-WP}.
 It seems to have no analog for TC.
 See~\cite[Sections 6 and 7]{Aus--WP}.

 This ability of DTC to find the structure in Theorem~\ref{thm:from-WP} was one of the main discoveries in~\cite{Aus--WP}.
-The present paper is largely motivated by that discovery, although the proofs below are quite different from the proof of Theorem~\ref{thm:from-WP} in~\cite{Aus--WP}, and much shorter.
+The present paper is largely motivated by that discovery, although the proof of Theorem A above is quite different from the arguments in~\cite{Aus--WP}, and much shorter.
 Aside from Theorem~\ref{thm:from-WP}, the literature contains few stability or structural results based on DTC (another possible example is the main result of~\cite{EllFriKinYeh16}).
 The present paper fills in some more of this picture.

 Any product measure on $\prod_i K_i$ satisfies T$(8rn, r)$ for all $r > 0$.
 This is essentially McDiarmid's inequality~\cite{McD89}, and is equivalent to Marton's transportation-entropy inequality (Proposition~\ref{prop:Marton} below) via the Bobkov--G\"otze equivalence.
-In addition, perturbations in $\ol{d_n}$ preserve T-inequalities up to some fiddly trimming: see~\cite[Proposition 5.9]{Aus--WP}.
-But many measures that are far from any product measure in $\ol{d_n}$ also satisfy T-inequalities: see~\cite[Subsection 5.2]{Aus--WP} for examples and more discussion.
-For this reason, the fact of concentration promised by part (c) of Theorem~\ref{thm:from-WP} is strictly weaker than the `near-product' structure obtained in part (b) of Theorem A.
+In addition, perturbations in $\ol{d_n}$ preserve T-inequalities up to some fiddly trimming and a slight deterioration in the constants (see~\cite[Proposition 5.9]{Aus--WP}), so near-product measures still satisfy fairly good T-inequalities up to that trimming.
+But many measures that are far from any product measure in $\ol{d_n}$ also satisfy good T-inequalities: see~\cite[Subsection 5.2]{Aus--WP} for examples and more discussion.
+For this reason, the T-inequalities promised by part (c) of Theorem~\ref{thm:from-WP} are strictly weaker than the `near-product' structure obtained in part (b) of Theorem~A.